🌆 The integration of Smart City technology into urban structures

 Job creation

-The introduction of new technologies is creating a variety of new job opportunities in areas such as IT, data analysis, engineering and urban planning.
-In addition, start-ups and technology companies can develop and market innovative solutions.
+The introduction of new technologies creates a multitude of new job opportunities in fields such as IT, data analytics, engineering, and urban planning.
+Furthermore, startups and technology companies can develop and market innovative solutions.

-By automating and digitalizing urban processes, operating costs can be reduced and resources can be used more efficiently.
-This eases the burden on public budgets and enables more targeted investments.
+Automating and digitizing urban processes can reduce operating costs and allow for more efficient resource use.
+This relieves the burden on public budgets and enables more targeted investments.

 Attracting investments

-Smart cities are attractive locations for investors and companies that want to benefit from modern infrastructure and innovative environments.
+Smart cities are attractive locations for investors and companies that want to benefit from modern infrastructure and an innovative environment.
 This can lead to positive economic development and increased competitiveness.

 4. Citizen participation and governance